The Kind

 the lips must be able to make an oral expression.
 At no time are we to be

 unprepared, or timid in stating our views of the teachings of the Bible.
+This

-sovereign Lord.
+Lord.
 Quite often

 people ask me, “What kind of a Baptist Church is your Baptist Church?”
 Others